 Petition for Refund

-- At the time a Petition for Refund is filed, the student must have already withdrawn or received a failing or No Basis grade.
+3. At the time a Petition for Refund is filed, the student must have already withdrawn or received a Failing or No Basis grade.
 Refunds will not be considered for courses in which a student is still registered or for which a passing grade, Incomplete, Deferred or Audit grade exists.

-- Decisions will be made solely on supporting documentation provided.
+4. Decisions will be made solely on the supporting documentation provided.
 In all cases, a personal statement from the student is required summarizing the situation and explaining the need for an exception to the refund deadline.

-- Requests for reconsideration of an adverse decision must be in writing, provide additional documentation not presented in the original request, and be received within 10 working days of the day the decision is mailed or otherwise distributed to the student.
+10. Requests for reconsideration of an adverse decision must be in writing, provide additional documentation not presented in the original request, and be received within 10 working days of the day the decision is emailed or otherwise distributed to the student.

-- Requests for adding courses after the add/drop deadline or requests to retroactively withdraw from courses must be applied for separately through Request for Late Add or Retroactive Withdrawal process.
+11. Requests for adding courses after the add/drop deadline or requests to retroactively withdraw from courses must be applied for separately through the Request for Late Add or Retroactive Withdrawal process with the Office of the Registrar.

 Military Students Called to Active Duty or Deployment